prometheus/docs/content/docs/instrumenting/clientlib_guidelines.md

 While labels are powerful, the majority of metrics will not have labels.
 Accordingly the API should allow for labels but not dominate it.

 A client library MUST allow for optionally specifying a list of label names at Gauge/Counter/Summary/Histogram creation time.
 A client library SHOULD support any number of label names.
-A client library MUST validate that label names meet the requirements in [http://prometheus.io/docs/concepts/data_model/#metric-names-and-labels](http://prometheus.io/docs/concepts/data_model/#metric-names-and-labels)
+A client library MUST validate that label names meet the [documented requirements](/docs/concepts/data_model/#metric-names-and-labels).

 The general way to provide access to labeled dimension of a metric is via a `labels()` method that takes either a list of the label values or a map from label name to label value and returns a "Child".
 The usual `.inc()`/`.dec()`/`.observe()` etc. methods can then be called on the Child.